panglesd/slipshow/docs/tutorial.rst

 .. note::

-   If you have already :doc:`set up your editor <editor-setup>`, the compilation and preview at http://localhost:8080 will be handled by your editor.
-You don't need to type the command below.
+   If you have already :doc:`set up your editor <editor-setup>`, the compilation and preview at ``http://localhost:8080`` will be handled by your editor; you don't need to type the command below.

-The file that we just created is the *source* for a minimal prime-numbers.
-In order to get the presentation itself, we need to *compile* it, using the ``slipshow`` tool.
+The file we just created is the *source* for a minimal prime-numbers presentation.
+In order to turn it into the presentation itself, we need to *compile* it, using the ``slipshow`` tool.

 In a terminal, issue the following command: